dinaIssakova/hello-world/README.md

 14(5):527-536.

-The rgenesconvergedPlot was authored by Dina Issakova and makes use of the package ggtree to plot the phylogenetic tree.
+The rgenesconvergedPlot was authored by Dina Issakova and makes use of the package ggtree and ggplot to plot the phylogenetic tree.

-## Example Walkthrough
+Specifically, Dina Issakova’s contribution was 1) implementing the mathematical model described by Zhang and Kumar above and 2) extending the model by adding a score-based exploratory function.